LeonardoGoller/LeonardoGoller.github.io/books.markdown

 4. _The Haunting of Hill House_ by Shirley Jackson
 5. _The Man in the High Castle_ by Philip K. Dick `*`
 6. _Recursion_ by Blake Crouch
+7. _A Scanner Darkly_ by Philip K. Dick